evandrosouza-developer/ps2-msxF4/README.md

 `sudo apt install dfu-util`
 2) Make the .bin file, as dfu-util is not compatible with .elf:
 `arm-none-eabi-objcopy -Obinary ps2-msxF4.elf ps2-msxF4.bin`
-3) Make sure the chip is at least 25°C (you may let it working for a while);
+3) Make sure the chip is at least 25°C (you may let it working for a while and help with your funger), because it uses internal oscillator, factory trimmed to 25°C;
 4) Plug the USB cable to your computer and the STM32F4 board while holding both NRST and BOOT0;
 5) Then release BOOT0 AFTER 0.5 second you released NRST;
 6) Run the command to flash the code itself: